aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

   actionName: 'Build',
   project,
   input: sourceOutput1,
-  output: new codepipeline.Artifact('artifact1'), // for better buildspec readability - see below
   extraInputs: [
     sourceOutput2, // this is where 'source2' comes from
   ],
-  extraOutputs: [
+  outputs: [
-    new codepipeline.Artifact('artifact2'),
+    new codepipeline.Artifact('artifact1'), // for better buildspec readability - see below new codepipeline.Artifact('artifact2'),
   ],
 });